OpenTTD/OpenTTD/docs/Readme_OS2.txt

 If I hear enough responses that both music and sound work together (it might just be my system), I'll have the defaults changed.

+Please note also that the GCC version does not currently support the MCI MIDI system.

 A NOTE ABOUT DEDICATED MULTIPLAYER SERVERS
 ------------------------------------------